-There will be two closed-book, closed-notes midterm exams held during class (tentative dates: Feb.
-18 and Apr.
-7).
-The midterms will last only 45 minutes, not a full 75-minute class.
-The comprehensive final exam will be held at the university-assigned time and place (so please don't make travel arrangements during finals week before we know the date).
-For the final, you are allowed to bring in one sheet of notes $(8.5'' \times 11'')$ , both sides).
-Any material from the homeworks, lectures, or assigned readings is potential exam material.
+There will be two in-class midterm exams during the semester (tentative dates: Feb.
+16 and Mar.
+23).
+The lower of your two midterm exam scores will be dropped, so no make-up exams will be given.
+The cumulative final exam will be held at the university-assigned time and place (so please don't make travel arrangements during finals week before we know the date).
+For each exam, you will be allowed to bring in one sheet of notes $(8.5'' \times 11'')$, both sides).